Letter of Permission

 - You must meet the minimum residency requirement of your degree program.

-- During the Summer Session (May to August inclusive) the number of courses that can be taken (both University of Manitoba and from an external institution) must not exceed eighteen credit hours total.
-Students seeking exceptions to the maximum allowable credit hours must consult with their Faculty/School directly.
+- During the Summer Session (May to August inclusive) the number of courses that can be taken (both at University of Manitoba and from an external institution) must not exceed eighteen credit hours total.

 - Once submitted, it is not possible to revise course selections.
 Any changes will require the submission of a new application, and fee.